Stefano Antonio Morcelli: Life

 Morcelli was born at Chiari near Brescia.
 He studied at the Jesuit College of Brescia and was admitted into the Society of Jesus, 3 November 1753.
 He successively taught grammar at Fermo, humanities at Ragusa, and oratory at the Roman College where he established an academy of archaeology at the Kircherian Museum.

-After the suppression of the Society of Jesus (1773) he became librarian to Cardinal Albani and in 1791 was appointed to a provostship in his native town.
+After the suppression of the Society of Jesus (1773), he became librarian to Cardinal Albani and in 1791, he was appointed to a provostship in his native town.
 He declined the offer of the Archbishopric of Ragusa and continued his literary labors in Rome.
 His first publication was De stilo inscriptionum latinarum (On the style of Latin inscriptions, 1780).
 In the town of Chiari, his birthplace, to which he afterwards withdrew, he founded an institution for the education of girls, reformed the entire school system, devoted his library to public use, and restored many buildings and churches.
 Meantime his reputation as an epigraphist, numismatist, and archaeologist increased.
 Besides his numerous works on this subjects, he published five volumes of sermons and ascetic treatises.
-When the Society of Jesus was re-established he again took his place in its ranks, and died in Chiari in January 1822, aged eighty-four.
+When the Society of Jesus was re-established, he again took his place in its ranks, and died in Chiari in January 1822, aged eighty-four.